 Section 4.15.
 Aboveground storage tanks.

-All aboveground tanks for the storage of gasoline, liquified petroleum gas, oil, or other flammable liquids or gases, shall be located not less than five hundred (500) feet from any residential district.
-All tanks must meet the standards and specifications established by the Environmental Protection Agency and the Georgia State Fire Marshal.
+All aboveground tanks for the storage of gasoline, liquified petroleum gas, oil, ethanol or other flammable liquids or gases, shall be located not less than five hundred (500) feet from any residential district.
+All tanks must meet the standards and specifications established by the Environmental Protection Agency, the Georgia State Fire Marshal and any other applicable regulations.

 Section 4.16.
 Minimum dwelling space requirements.